JosepMariaVila/SuperSimpleXRPwallet/README.md

 It allows to create a Mainnet account (which has to be activated later with XRP).
 Do it offline, it's purely mathematical.

 It allows to check balances and send XRP.
+Warning: if you sign and send a transaction in the same computer, as it has internet conection, we can consider the private key compromised once broadcasted the transaction.
+So, each time you send XRP you should generat a new keyparir using a computer that never is connected to the internet and send your XRP there.

 You can try it here: https://skunk-proper-smoothly.ngrok-free.app/tools/supersimpleXRPwallet/xrpwallet